2acholsk1/prm_star_mr/README.md

 ### 5. Comparision of controllers:

-## DWB Controller
+### DWB Controller (Dynamic-Window Approach)

-- Only for Differential and Omnidirectional robot types.
+- Suitable for: Differential and Omnidirectional robots.
 - Dynamic obstacle avoidance.
+- Efficient real-time obstacle avoidance, adaptable to various robot types with holonomic constraints.
+- Limited to specific robot types, may struggle with complex environments if not properly tuned.

-## MPPI Controller
+### MPPI Controller (Model Predictive Path Integral Control)
-- Additionally supports Ackermann and Legged robots.
-## RPP (Reference Path Planner)
-- Supports Differential, Ackermann, and Legged robots.
+- Suitable for: Differential, Ackermann, and Legged robots.
-- Exact path following.
+- Path planning, trajectory optimization, obstacle avoidance.
+- Handles a wide range of robot types, accounts for dynamic and kinematic constraints, uses stochastic optimization for better performance in complex environments.
+- Higher computational complexity, may require significant tuning and computational resources.

+### Regulated Pure Pursuit
+- Suitable for: Ackermann steering vehicles.
+- Trajectory tracking.
+- Simple and effective for following predefined paths, good for low-speed precision maneuvers.
+- Can lead to instability at high speeds, less effective for dynamic obstacle avoidance, may require tuning of lookahead distance based on speed and curvature.

 ## Config files: